 Prof. David Scott:

-"Thinking about John Dunkley," talk at the Pérez Museum, Miami, on the 23 September 2017.
+"Thinking about John Dunkley," talk at the Pérez Museum, Miami, September 2017.

 Prof. Rosalind C. Morris: